hapax/hapax.github.io/assets/simple-physics.md

 factors of $\pi$ that keep appearing by introducing a dimension for angle.
 (Sadly, this trick doesn't work for Stokes' law.)
-A periodic system has a cycle, which we track using an arrow (sometimes called a *phasor*) rotating at a uniform speed around the unit circle.
+A periodic system has a cycle, which we track using an arrow rotating at a uniform speed around the unit circle.
 The arrow subtends an angle of $360^\circ$ over the course of a single period, so really, a period should be viewed not as a time, but a *time per* $360^\circ$.
 If $[360^\circ] = \Xi$ is the dimension of angle, then